arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ## Overview

 The Opta™ is a secure, easy-to-use micro Programmable Logic Controller (PLC) with Industrial Internet of Things (IIoT) capabilities.
-It can be programmed with the [Arduino PLC IDE](https://www.arduino.cc/pro/software-plc-ide/), simplifying PLC programming through any of the five programming languages defined by the IEC 61131-3 standard (Ladder, Functional Block Diagram, Structured Text, Sequential Function Chart, or Instruction List).
-Additionally, the Opta™ is compatible with other tools from the Arduino ecosystem, such as the [Arduino IDE](https://www.arduino.cc/en/software) and the Arduino programming language.
-In this tutorial, we will learn how to partition the memory of an Opta™ device, enabling the full range of its functionalities to be programmed using the Arduino IDE.
+It can be programmed with the [Arduino PLC IDE](https://www.arduino.cc/pro/software-plc-ide/), a tool that simplifies programming the device through any of the five programming languages defined by the IEC 61131-3 standard.
+The Opta™ can also be programmed with other tools from the Arduino ecosystem, such as the [Arduino IDE](https://www.arduino.cc/en/software) and the Arduino programming language.

+In this tutorial, we will learn how to partition the memory of an Opta™ device to enable all of its functionalities to be programmed using the Arduino IDE and the Arduino programming language.

 ![The Opta™ Memory Map.](assets/memory-partitioning-introduction.png)

 ## Goals

 - Learn how to partition the memory of an Opta™ device using the Arduino ecosystem tools.
-- Program an Opta™ device using the Arduino IDE.
+- Program an Opta™ device using the Arduino IDE and the Arduino programming language.

 ## Hardware and Software Requirements